Creative Writing Faculty

 A.M.
 Homes is a Washington D.C. native, graduate of Sarah Lawrence College, The University of Iowa Writers Workshop and the Whitney Museum Independent Study Program.

 In September 2022 her new novel, The Unfolding, will be published.

-She is author of the novels: This Book Will Save Your Life, Music For Torching, The End of Alice, In a Country of Mothers, and Jack; as well as the short-story collections, Things You Should Know and The Safety of Objects; the travel memoir, Los Angeles: People, Places and The Castle on the Hill; and the artist's book, Appendix A:.
+Her previous books include May We Be Forgiven, which won the 2013 Women’s Prize for Fiction (formerly known as the Orange Prize).
+Homes’ memoir, The Mistress's Daughter, the story of being "found" by her biological family and a literary exploration and investigation of identity, adoption and genealogical ties that bind, was published to international acclaim.
+Other works include the novels: This Book Will Save Your Life, Music For Torching, The End of Alice, In a Country of Mothers, and Jack; as well as the short-story collections, Days of Awe, Things You Should Know and The Safety of Objects; the travel memoir, Los Angeles: People, Places and The Castle on the Hill; and the artist's book, Appendix A:.

-Homes has been the recipient of numerous awards including fellowships from the John Simon Guggenheim Foundation, the National Endowment for the Arts, NYFA, and The Cullman Center for Scholars and Writers at The New York Public Library, along with the Benjamin Franklin Award and the Deutscher Jugendliteraturpreis.
+She has been the recipient of numerous awards including fellowships from the John Simon Guggenheim Foundation, the National Endowment for the Arts, NYFA, and The Cullman Center for Scholars and Writers at The New York Public Library, along with the Benjamin Franklin Award and the Deutscher Jugendliteraturpreis.

 2016 Council Election Results — Writers Guild of America, East

 “What J.D.
 Salinger Understood About Chance Encounters” | The Atlantic, June 19, 2018

 New Opera Chunky in Heat features libretto by A.M.
 Homes | Experiments In Opera, 2018

 The Mistress’s Daughter by Homes included on list of “35 Memoirs Everyone Should Read” | Reader’s Digest, March 3, 2021